David Nekrutman: Jewish-Christian relations

 In the early 2000s, prior to his work with CJCUC, Nekrutman served initially as Director of Political Affairs, and later on as Director of Christian Affairs, for the Consulate General of Israel in New York, a position he acquired after attending a Christian "Night to Celebrate Israel" event at a local community church in Brooklyn.
 Initially, it was Nekrutman's boss at the consulate, Alon Pinkas, who was intended to take part in the event, but an emergency situation in Israel at the time prevented him from going, and he asked Nekrutman to take his place.
 After placing a call to his rabbi, Gerald Meister, Nekrutman received the necessary dispensation to attend the event at the church.
 After attending the event, Nekrutman was later approached by Pinkas and his director of media affairs, Ido Aharoni, and informed that they are changing his portfolio from Director of Political Affairs to Director of Christian Affairs.
 After hesitation in regards to whether or not he wanted to accept the position, Nekrutman turned once again to Rabbi Meister, who told him that he had been entrusted with a sacred responsibility, and that he could go by way of two paths: "Covenant Theology", in which both Jewish and Christian communities believe they are covenanted; or by way of a "Kodak Moment", and get his picture taken in the paper.
 Meister told Nekrutman that he preferred he go by way of the first option.
 Nekrutman eventually accepted the position.
 While serving as Director of Christian Affairs, he was instrumental in the launching of The Day of Prayer for the Peace of Jerusalem, The Israel Experience, The Christian Jerusalem Day Banquet, and The Watchman on the Wall program with Reverend Robert Stearns of Eagles' Wings, resulting in millions of Christians praying for and supporting Israel and the Jewish people.

-In March 2022, Nekrutman published Your Sabbath Invitation: Partnership in God’s Ultimate Celebration, a book in which he expounds on the origins and history of The Sabbath and its role in biblical prophecy.
+In March 2022, Nekrutman published Your Sabbath Invitation: Partnership in God's Ultimate Celebration, a book in which he expounds on the origins and history of The Sabbath and its role in biblical prophecy.

+In 2023, Nekrutman was appointed as an adviser for the television series "The Chosen" about the life and ministry of Jesus of Nazareth.